JOHARI AFRICA -

 • AWC is involved in these projects in Africa; setting up health education centers with clinics for women and girls and Community Tent Libraries in Kenya.

 Our sewing program has opened up a world of opportunities for the refugee women in Clarkston and the possibilities are endless.
 The women are expressing their creative side while earning an income.
-Of course there’s nothing more wonderful than the feeling of pride you get when you create something yourself!

 The mission of Amani Women Center is to educate and empower refugee women with culturally sensitive tools that contribute to their overall well-being.